Charcandrick West: 2017 season

 With the emergence of Kareem Hunt in the Chiefs' backfield, West's role was in the receiving game for the majority of his output.
 In the season opener against the defending Super Bowl champion New England Patriots on Thursday Night Football, he had a 21-yard rushing touchdown late in the fourth quarter to put the Chiefs up by two possessions in the 42–27 victory.
 On October 8, against the Houston Texans, he had two receptions for 12 yards and two receiving touchdowns.
 Overall, he finished the 2017 season with 72 rushing yards, two rushing touchdowns, 27 receptions, 150 receiving yards, and two receiving touchdowns.
 The Chiefs made the playoffs and faced off against the Tennessee Titans in the Wild Card Round.
 In the 22–21 loss, he had two receptions for one yard but added three kick returns for 66 net yards.

-2018 season

 West was released by the Chiefs on August 22, 2018.